forcepusher/WebSocketRelay/Packages/com.bananaparty.websocketrelay/README.md

 ---

 Networking as simple as it gets (for programmers though).
+It's basically a peer-to-peer networking through a relay server.
 The goal is to provide bare minimum to get things done.

 Key priorities:
 1. Developer Experience - JSON data stream for developing.
-Binary for shipping (JSON debug output on demand).
+Binary stream for shipping.
 2. Portable & Cheap - Relay server runtime embedded in Unity package.
 No expensive setups, doubleclick-ready.
 3. Tests & Stability - Integration tests using the portable runtime for quick QA.
 Especially valuable for AI slop.

-Yes, it actually serializes your game state to JSON so you can easily spot bugs.
-That is the core difference for improving your debugging experience.

 Architecture is stupid-simple.
 It's a just a pub/sub, where each channel can represent a room or an area.
-User can be listening to multiple channels (rooms) at the same time.
-Seamless world is possible by listening to 4 channels.
+You can even build a seamless world if you listen to 4 channels, where each channel represents an area.

 Future plans:
 1. Sample projects to use as a template for kickstarting development of your games.